saitaiky/notebook/docs/docs/cloud-computing/aws/management/cloudwatch.md

 ## Behaviour

 - Alarms continue to evaluate metrics against the configured threshold, even after they have already triggered.
 You can adjust the alarm threshold if you do not want it to be in ALARM state
+- CloudWatch also offers a **cross-account, cross-Region** CloudWatch dashboard.
+This functionality provides you with cross-account visibility to your dashboards, alarms, metrics, and automatic dashboards.
+It does not provide cross-account visibility for logs or for traces.
+For more information, see [Cross-account cross-Region CloudWatch console](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Cross-Account-Cross-Region.html).
 ## Features

+### Metric Math

+Metric math enables you to query multiple CloudWatch metrics and use math expressions to create new time series based on these metrics.
+You can visualize the resulting time series on the CloudWatch console and add them to dashboards.

 ### CloudWatch Synthetics

 You can use Amazon CloudWatch Synthetics to create *canaries* which is a **configurable scripts** that run on a schedule, to **monitor your endpoints and APIs**.
 Canaries follow the same routes and perform the same actions as a customer, which makes it possible for you to continually verify your customer experience even when you don't have any customer traffic on your applications.
 By using canaries, you can discover issues before your customers do.